lorenchorley/ScenarioModelling/README.md

 * Visual studio add-on to show state machine and entities as execution progresses
 * Multiple choice steps could derive from having multiple state transitions possible

+## Integrated test cases

+State : Not implemented

+* Define scenarios in the system or the meta storyes
+* A scenario defines a set of initial states and a set of final states as an assertion
+* Serves to validate coherency and clarify requirements

 ## Implicit graph nodes

 State : Partial implementation